BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 Based on our definition of *intelligence*, everything from simple algorithms and machines (including the thermostat) to neural networks can be either called *intelligent* or not.

 These definitions are somewhat fuzzy and vague because we do not know what intelligence is.
-We have an intuitive understanding of it, but we can not express what it is linguistically.
+We have an intuitive understanding of it (which might be an illision), but we can not express what it is linguistically.
 In its simplest form, artificial intelligence is **a field** (not a machine) that combines computer science, data science, machine learning, deep learning, robotics, neurosciences, and more **to enable problem-solving**.

 In his book *Birth of Intelligence* Daeyeol Lee writes: